Breathwork & Guided Breathing

 That’s one of the reasons I offer regular guided breathing classes, in a similar way to a yoga studio.

-Held at my studio in Adelaide, these very small group sessions (maximum of 4 people), are a great way to experience a variety of breathing techniques and help you tap into one of the most powerful ways to regulate your body & mind… your breath.
+Held at my studio in Adelaide, these very small group sessions, are a great way to experience a variety of breathing techniques and help you tap into one of the most powerful ways to regulate your body & mind… your breath.
 They’re also a chance to rebalance & recharge your week.

 About Breathwork Instructor Kym Burls